exasol/transformers-extension/doc/user_guide/user_guide.md

   2. *Manual Installation*

-     In the manual installation, the pre-built container should be firstly uploaded into BucketFS.
+     In the manual installation, the pre-built container should be uploaded into BucketFS first.
 In order to do that, you can use either a [http(s) client](https://docs.exasol.com/database_concepts/bucketfs/file_access.htm)
      or the [bucketfs-client](https://github.com/exasol/bucketfs-client).
-     The following command uploads a given container into BucketFS through curl , a http(s) client:
+     The following command uploads a given container into BucketFS through the http(s) client curl:

       ```shell
       curl -vX PUT -T \
           "<CONTAINER_FILE>"
           "http://w:<BUCKETFS_WRITE_PASSWORD>@<BUCKETFS_HOST>:<BUCKETFS_PORT>/<BUCKETFS_NAME>/<PATH_IN_BUCKET><CONTAINER_FILE>"
       ```

       Please note that specifying the password on command line will make your shell record the password in the history.
 To avoid leaking your password please consider to set an environment variable.
 The following examples sets environment variable `BUCKETFS_WRITE_PASSWORD`:

       ```shell
         read -sp "password: " BUCKETFS_WRITE_PASSWORD
       ```